 When the shutter closes the light painter can stop dancing around and come see what was created.
 However, what if you are alone?
 No problem!
 Trigger the shutter and run out to position to paint!
 It is admittedly more of an aerobic activity this way but, hey, it is a blast.

 So it seems random right?
 Just waving lights around?
 Sure it is definitely a more “organic” free-flowing process this way and, for many, the results are so cool that it is enough for them.
 But there is so much more that can be done if one is more deliberate in their painting.
 For example, if you take your LED flashlight and attach it to a rope or heavy string and twirl it in a vertical loop while you turn your body in a circle you will end up with a floating orb like in the image below.

 Want to do a cool product shoot?
-Use a tool like the Litebrush LED Bar to bring some flair to an otherwise boring product shot.
-This was done by simply holding the Litebrush in a vertical orientation and moving it in a semicircle behind this camera, then bringing it down to create the mesh pattern.
+Use a tool like the Litebrush LED Bar or the Pixelstick LED Lightpainting Tool to bring some flair to an otherwise boring product shot.
+The shot below was done by simply holding the Litebrush in a vertical orientation and moving it in a semicircle behind this camera, then bringing it down to create the mesh pattern.
 No other lights were used in this shot.
-Once the semicircle was created I simply brought the Litebrush above the camera to “paint it” with some more light and fill in shadows.
+Once the semicircle was created, I simply brought the Litebrush above the camera to “paint it” with some more light and fill in shadows.